 End If

-' open the barcode html file in your default web browser
+' Open the QR code HTML file in the default web browser.

 The final lines of code export the QR code as a standalone HTML file with no assets and then open that HTML file in your default browser.